 - Your heart will be happy.
 Allicin and quercetin are organic compounds in chives that have been linked to reducing levels of LDL (bad cholesterol) in the body and improving heart health.
 It can also lower blood pressure and reduce cardiovascular strain.

 - Immune boost!
 Chives boast high levels of Vitamin C, which help boost immune system efficiency by stimulating the production of white blood cells and collagen, an invaluable component when creating new blood vessels, cells, tissues, and muscles.

 Use of chives is not intended to nor should it replace a meaningful relationship with a trusted medical professional.

 What You Didn’t Know (Fun Facts)

 - Chives are the basis of several historical superstitions!
-Romanian gypsies used chives as part of their fortune telling rituals, and chives were rumored to drive away disease and evil influences when hung in homes.
+Romanian gypsies used this herb as part of their fortune-telling rituals, and they were rumored to drive away disease and evil influences when hung in homes.

 - Unlike many herbs, chives have been used primarily in food for a long, long time (as opposed to medicinal uses first).
 The oldest recipes come from China and go back at least 5,000 years.

 - A post about chives would be incomplete if we didn’t mention their edible flowers!
 They’re absolutely delicious.

 Bring these classic ingredients together with elegant flavors in this cheesy roasted potatoes recipe.
 With crisp exteriors, soft potato-ey insides, Parmigiano cheese dressing, and freshly harvested chives atop, this delicacy is a family favorite that can be served as a side dish, appetizer, or a brunch treat.